Why do I owe taxes as a non-resident?

 Yes and no. Therefore, here are two scenarios as well.

-No. If you don’t file a tax return, the CRA won’t know whether you’ll get a tax refund or owe taxes.
-This means that the CRA does not communicate with the border agency or immigration agency about your taxes in this case.
+No: If you don’t file a tax return, the CRA won’t know whether you’re due for a tax refund or if you owe taxes.
+In this case, the CRA will not communicate with the border or immigration agencies about your taxes.

 If I decide to file a tax return, how do I make the payment of the taxes owing?